honojs/website/introduction/concepts.md

 Although this is called "RegExp" it is not an Express-like implementation using [path-to-regexp](https://github.com/pillarjs/path-to-regexp).
 They are using linear loops.
-Therefore, regular expression matching must be performed for all routes, and the more routes there are, the worse the performance will be.
+Therefore, regular expression matching will be performed for all routes and the performance will be degraded as you have more routes.

 ![Router Linear](/images/router-linear.jpg)

 Hono's RegExpRouter turns the route pattern into "one large regular expression".
-Then it can get the route with one-time matching.
+Then it can get the result with one-time matching.

 ![Router RegExp](/images/router-regexp.jpg)